Back to Archive

 The Results

-$115M raised in 8 weeks.
-Funded a breakthrough ALS research discovery (SOD1 gene link).
+$115M raised in 8 weeks — more than the ALS Association had raised in its entire prior history.
+The funding directly enabled the discovery of the NEK1 gene as a significant ALS contributor.
 17M+ participants worldwide.
-Named the most successful social media campaign in history by multiple sources.
+Named the most successful social media fundraising campaign in history by multiple independent sources.

 Steal This Idea